Wild Goose Plum Seeds

 To germinate the seeds: Plant outside in the fall 1/2 inch deep with seeds spaced 1 inch apart.
 Some seeds will germinate the first spring.
 Keep in mind with the wild goose plum a portion of the seeds will germinate the second spring.
 For the refrigerator method, put your seeds in a zip lock bag with lightly moist Canadian peat moss for 60-120 days at 33-38 F. Never freeze plum seeds.
 Seeds will begin germinating in 60-90 days and the seeds will crack open.
 Take these out and plant in pots that contain well aerated sandy or perlite rich soil mix.
 Avoid using heavy compost as the roots rot easily.
 A portion of the seeds will need an additional warm (120 plus days room temperature) and cold stratification (as above) to break dormancy so do not throw your seeds out thinking they are bad.

-Note on International: Some Prunus species are not allowed.
+Note on International: Some Prunus species are not allowed depending on the country.

 Plant SpecsGenus & Species: